top of page

 If you work with AI daily, you have probably used Claude for drafting, summarizing, or thinking through problems.
 But at some point you hit the same wall: you have to re-explain your context every single session.
 Claude does not remember what you discussed last week, which meeting happened last month, or what your project decisions were six months ago.

 That is the gap remio was built to close.
-This comparison is for knowledge workers who already use an AI assistant and are asking whether a personal knowledge base like remio adds something Claude cannot provide, or whether Claude alone is enough for most workflows.
-The remio vs Claude question is really a question about where your context lives and who controls it.
+This comparison is for knowledge workers who already use an AI assistant and are asking whether a personal context agent like remio adds something Claude cannot provide, or whether Claude alone is enough for most workflows.
+The remio vs Claude question is really a question about where your context lives, how long it persists, and whether it can drive work outputs beyond chat.

 Quick Comparison: remio vs Claude